OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 # Known Behaviors

 * API Rate Limitation in GitHub:
   * GitHub has limitation on API access per minute for a single user.
-Due to this, {{SITENAME}} can access GitHub API within a limit.
-When the limit exceeds, the GitHub API stops responding for certain amount of time, and no API calls can be done by {{SITENAME}} during that time until GitHub resets the limit for that user.
+Due to this, <code class="expression">space.vars.SITENAME</code> can access GitHub API within a limit.
+When the limit exceeds, the GitHub API stops responding for certain amount of time, and no API calls can be done by <code class="expression">space.vars.SITENAME</code> during that time until GitHub resets the limit for that user.
   * For GitHub Cloud instance, the rate limit for Search API is 30 requests per minute, and other APIs have the rate limit of 5000 requests per hour whereas for GitHub on-premise instance, the rate limit is configurable.
 For configuring rate limit on GitHub on-premise, refer to the document [Configuring Rate Limits](https://help.github.com/en/enterprise/2.20/admin/installation/configuring-rate-limits).
   * To address this issue, we have added wait time in entity synchronization.
 Thus, there might be some delay in synchronization.
 For more information on API rate limitations, refer to document [Rate Limits](https://developer.github.com/v3/#rate-limiting).
   * There are some measures that can be taken to experience less delay in synchronization.